apoorva11029/netplugin/systemtests/How-to-Run.md

       "scheduler" : "swarm",      //Scheduler used : Docker, Swarm, k8s
       "swarm_variable":"DOCKER_HOST=192.168.2.10:2375",    //Env variable for swarm.
-Typically <master node's IP>:2375 "platform" : "vagrant",    //Platform: Vagrant or Platform "product" : "netplugin",    // Product: netplugin or volplugin(not yet supported) "aci_mode" : "off",      // ACI mode: on/off
-      "short"   : false,      // Do a quick validation run instead of the full test suite "containers" : 3,       // Number of containers to use
+Typically <master node's IP>:2375 "platform" : "vagrant",    //Platform: Vagrant or Platform "product" : "netplugin",    // Product: netplugin or volplugin(in future this will be supported) "aci_mode" : "off",      // ACI mode: on/off "short"   : false,      // Do a quick validation run instead of the full test suite "containers" : 3,       // Number of containers to use